Today’s news conference is a rare event for Biden

 When Biden has engaged in a back-and-forth with the journalists, it has not always gone smoothly.

-In June, for example, during Biden’s first international trip as president, he became irate at CNN’s Kaitlyn Collins when she asked why Biden was so confident Russian President Vladimir Putin would change his behavior.
+In June, for example, during Biden’s first international trip as president, he became irate at CNN’s Kaitlyn Collins when she asked why Biden was so confident that Russian President Vladimir Putin would change his behavior.

 “Where the hell — what do you do all the time?
 When did I say I was confident?”
 Biden fired back.
 “What I said was — let’s get it straight — I said, ‘What will change their behavior is if the rest of the world reacts to them and it diminishes their standing in the world.”